nlkguy/archer-t2u-plus-linux/README.md

 # TP-Link Archer T2U Plus a.k.a AC600 High-Gain

-TP-Link Archer T2U Plus a.k.a AC600 High Gain is a very **affordable** dual band wireless adapter **compatible with kali linux** and supports monitor mode , soft AP mode,packet injection etc. it supports both 2.4 GHz and 5GHz band and has a 5dBi Antenna for better signal reception.2357:0120
+TP-Link Archer T2U Plus a.k.a AC600 High Gain is a very **affordable** dual band wireless adapter **compatible with kali linux** and supports monitor mode , soft AP mode,packet injection etc. it supports both 2.4 GHz and 5GHz band and has a 5dBi Antenna for better signal reception.
+2357:0120

 <p align = "center">
 <img src="https://github.com/nlkguy/archer-t2u-plus-linux/blob/main/Images/archer-t2u-inside.jpeg" alt="Retail Box" width="40%" height="40%">
 </p>

 ## Why should i buy this adapter ?

 This adapter has a **Realtek RTL8821AU Chipset** at its heart.
 RTL8821AU has plenty of developer support in linux community and has driver for Kali linux , Parrot OS .etc Archer T2U Plus is on sale **under 15 USD ~ 1000 INR** , which is a very affordable price for Beginners in Pentesting.
 2357:0120 is the USB ID.

 ## Where to buy